 Of course, we are mindful to note that Christmas may also be a time which stirs unhappy memories.
 To ensure we don’t add to any distress, we support our residents in a way that is appropriate and personalised for them.

 Just some of the things we’ve been doing includes making traditional Christmas decorations, having our residents help to prepare the Christmas cake and assisting our residents to write cards and send them to friends and family.

 To make their Christmas in a care home as special as possible, we support our residents in maintaining links to their local community.
 If residents have particular personal traditions at this time of year, for example attending their local church service, then we will always do what we can to help them continue to carry those out.
-We have to take into account their personal capabilities but we endeavor to make it happen.
+We have to take into account their personal capabilities but we endeavour to make it happen.

-Stimulating and fun activities help Christmas in a care home to be a joyful and entertaining time.
+Stimulating and fun nursing home activities help Christmas in a care home to be a joyful and entertaining time.
 We’ve got a vast array of things planned from a pantomime performance, to crafting, to carol singing and much much more.

 Our nursing home staff really throw themselves into the spirit of Christmas.
 They want to make this time of year special and a positive one.

-5. Open doors
+5. Open Doors